hapax/hapax.github.io/assets/teaching.md

 ---

 **August 13, 2019.** *In the 21st century, higher-order mathematical
-  skills are more important than ever before, but maths classes are typically dull and alienating.
+  skills are more important than ever before, but high school maths classes are dull, alienating and disempower students.
 How do we improve them, and plug some of the holes in the pipeline?
 I propose we make maths interesting!
 This calls for collaboration between practicing scientists and educators.
 Together, they can plot a route out of the scrubland, and into realms where the beauty and power of